 Recently updated, the online tutorial consists of several content modules, including: general search strategies; copyright and fair use; citations and plagiarism; locating articles using electronic databases; conducting web searches and evaluating websites, and using the library online catalog.
 Students and instructors can access the tutorial on campus or remotely by clicking on the “Tutorial” link found under “Services” at the Library Home Page (on the middle of the page, right hand side).
 A link to the tutorial is also available below.

 This newest version of the online tutorial integrates quiz questions designed to increase student retention into the content modules.
 Students accessing the tutorial are quizzed on content at the point of information; students who score 70% or higher on the quiz are given the opportunity to print out a certificate of completion which they can hand in to their instructors in order to receive credit.
 As well, there are options for the students to email their scores.
 By default, these scores are emailed to the GCC Library, and can be requested by faculty.
 However, instructors can also arrange for these scores to be emailed to directly to their email for quick and convinient grading.
 For more information about this option, please visit out Faculty Tutorial Email Page.
 Please contact Dede Elrobeh (623.845.3108) with questions or comments regarding the tutorial or quiz.

 Library Exercise for English 101/107

 This exercise is designed to provide a hands-on orientation to the resources and services available to students (and faculty) through the Library Media Center.

-Instructors may pick up a set of worksheets at the Reference Desk at the Library OR download and print the exercise below.
+Instructors may pick up a set of worksheets at the Reference Desk at the Library.
 The links below contain one copy of each version of the exercise.
 Packets available at the reference desk contain 24 worksheets and user guides including two versions of the exercise.
 Some questions are common to all worksheets, others are unique.
 Students should turn in completed exercises to the instructor.
 The instructor can then forward them in a batch to the LMC for grading.